dollysree/summer-tasks/task-1/readme.txt

-Here are the phase-1 layouts of the news website
+Here is the task-1 of the news website